03axdov/www.mediareviewr.com/README.md

 # <a href="https://www.mediareviewr.com/">MediaReviewr</a>

-Built with React for the frontend and Python's Django module for the backend.
-This project taught me a lot, mainly working on large scale projects and gradually implementing features based on initial ideas and concepts.
-I also learned how to use specific tools that make hosting and setting up a website easier, such as Heroku, AWS and where to buy domains and SSL Certificates.
 Basically a social media website dedicated towards different forms of entertainment, such as movies.
 Sort of like IMDB combined with Facebook.
+Built with React for the frontend and Python's Django module for the backend.
+AWS is used to store uploaded images and Heroku is used to host the website.

+What this project taught me:
+  - Web Development
+    - HTML and CSS
+    - Integrating backend and frontend
+  - Working on large scale projects
+  - Working with AWS
+  - Hosting websites

 # Functionality
 ## Accounts: